 Worsted weight yarn, on the other hand, is a classification method used to indicate the thickness of the yarn.
-According to the American Craft Yarn Council’s yarn weight classification standard, Worsted weight yarn is a medium yarn with a yarn weight symbol of 4.
+According to the American Craft Yarn Council’s yarn weight classification standard, worsted weight yarn is a medium yarn with a yarn weight symbol or number 4.

 Yarn manufacturers consider worsted weight yarn a top seller.